 CP is a group of disorders that can involve brain and nervous system functions, such as movement, learning, hearing, seeing, and thinking.
 There are several different types of cerebral palsy, including spastic, dyskinetic, ataxic, hypotonic, and mixed.
 Although cerebral palsy is a permanent condition, a child with this condition can achieve greater control over movement, as they learn and practice motor skills.

 In general, about 1 in 300 children in the United States has cerebral palsy.
-Cerebral pasly is the most common motor disability in childhood.
+Cerebral Palsy is the most common motor disability in childhood.

 Cerebral Palsy is caused by abnormal development of the brain or damage to the developing brain.
-People used to think that CP was mainly caused by lack of oxygen during the birth process, but now we know this is only a small percent of all cases and there are several other possible causes of the abnormal development or damage.
+People used to think that CP was mainly caused by lack of oxygen during the birth process, but now we know this is only a small percent of all CP cases.
+The cause of most CP cases is unknown.

 - before birth